mehulrajdev/Adopt/README.md

 # Adopt
-Simple Web page to adopt and donate the stray animals
+Simple Web page to adopt and donate  stray animals